shadowstrafe/how2/README.md

 #### buildhtml

 If true, HTML files are built along with the manifest file to the output path.
+These files will be served by the express server if configured.

 #### outputpath